BoevaLab/CanSig/docs/index.rst

 Then, for each of the four models, we apply clustering into 2, 3, or 5 communities (``--clusters 2 3 5``).
-Again, we repeat this step twice (``--cluster-runs 2``) using different random seeds.
+Again, one can repeat this steps, using different random seeds, by increasing ``--cluster-runs``.

-Note that we specified a custom GMT file with gene sets (as the dataset we are analyzing is artificial).
-The default database for cancer data is TODO, although many others can be used (e.g., TODO, TODO, and TODO).
+We specified the database to be used (``--gene-sets MSigDB_Hallmark_2020``).
+This is one of many databases available online.
+Alternatively, one can provide a path to the GMT file.

 .. todo::
    Fill in the TODO items above.